INSIGNEO/microFE/README.md

 # microFE

-This branch contains the homogeneous microFE model code.

 ## Matlab pipeline

 In `m_files\` there is the code for generating FE models with cartesian mesh and homogeneous material properties.
 The original mesher code is in `/m_files/mesher.m`.